Dana Delany: 1990s: Movies, television, voice

 Now a box office draw in her own right, the stage was set for the success she would encounter later in her career.
 Live Nude Girls included frank discussion by women of their sexual fantasies at a bachelorette party using a low-budget improvisational comedy format with strong chemistry between the actors.
 Reviews were mixed: Los Angeles Times critic Richard Natale liked the film but wrote older male film executives believed it to be "uncommercial"; another critic agreed it was "genuine girl talk" but "didn't have a lot of substance" and viewers "don't get to know the characters in the film".
 She also starred as Margaret Sanger in the TV movie Choices of the Heart: The Margaret Sanger Story (1995), about the controversial nurse who crusaded for women's reproductive rights in the early 1900s.

 In 1995, Delany appeared in the Broadway show Translations and in May 1997, she returned to her alma mater Phillips Academy to work with theater students as an artist-in-residence.
 She appeared in TV movies such as True Women (1997) and Resurrection (1999).
 In 1998, Delany reportedly turned down the role of Carrie Bradshaw in the hit TV show Sex and the City.
 She declined the role partly because of the negative audience reaction she received with a similar film, Exit to Eden, a few years prior.
 Sex and the City became a successful series, and the role of Carrie made Sarah Jessica Parker world-famous.
 Delany played a gun-toting mother in an episode of the TV series Family Law (1999) for which she earned a Primetime Emmy Award nomination, but the series was not rerun due to sponsorship withdrawal.

 Delany's first voice work was the character Andrea Beaumont in the 1993 animated feature film Batman: Mask of the Phantasm based on the popular TV show Batman: The Animated Series.
 She was also mentioned by name in one variation of the theme song of Animaniacs, another Warner Bros. production.
-She then voiced Lois Lane in Superman: The Animated Series, reprised her role as Lois Lane for the character's guest appearances in Justice League, Justice League Unlimited.
+She then voiced Lois Lane in Superman: The Animated Series, reprised her role as Lois Lane for the character's guest appearances in Justice League and Justice League Unlimited.
 She also voiced the character in The Batman.
 She returned to the DC Universe in an episode of Batman: The Brave and the Bold as Vilsi, an alternate universe variation of Lois Lane.
 She reprised her role in the 2013 animated movie, Justice League: The Flashpoint Paradox.